yaredow/simple_shell/README.md

 ```
 gcc *.c -o filename
 ```
 **Simple_shell** can be invoked both interactively and non-interactively.
-If **shellby** is invoked with standard input not connected to a terminal, it reads and executes received commands in order.
+If **Simple_shell** is invoked with standard input not connected to a terminal, it reads and executes received commands in order.

 Example:
 ```